 ILUK does not foresee any risk of non-compliance with either the MCR or SCR.
-Ongoing compliance is
+Ongoing compliance is maintained by the ORSA process.

 E.7 Any other information

 All relevant and material items are covered in previous sections.

 F.1 Approval by the ILUK Board of the SFCR and reporting templates